Heathcote Williams: Personal life

 Williams and Samson had become involved with each other during the publication of Whale Nation, which Samson publicised and succeeded in turning into a best-selling volume despite its author's reluctance to promote his work (see §Poetry).

 Williams lived in Oxford with longterm partner Diana Senior.
 They had two daughters and three grandchildren.

 Illness and death

-Williams died on 1 July 2017 in Oxford, of kidney failure after a long stay in hospital for a chest infection.
+Williams died on 1 July 2017 in Oxford, Oxfordshire, from kidney failure, after a long stay in hospital for a chest infection.